 You’ve got your DSLR – what next?

-Below are DSLR tips that I would give, and have given to a DSLR beginner, so these should get you started:
+Below are 12 Tips for DSLR Beginners that I would give, and have given to beginners, so these should get you started:

 1. Don’t get out of auto mode – only if you want to

 When you’re ready, you don’t have to do it straight away.

 If you’re moving from a Point and Shoot, and you want to use the auto modes because they’re familiar, or you just don’t want to feel useless.
 Then go ahead and shoot in auto, program, landscape, portrait, sport or macro modes etc… You can always try out the manual modes alongside the auto ones if you like?

 The image at the top of this post was taken by me on a Point and Shoot in auto mode?